-A Likert scale is a question which is a five-point or seven-point scale.
+A Likert scale is a way to answer a survey question on a five- or seven-point scale.
 The choices range from Strongly Agree to Strongly Disagree so the survey maker can get a holistic view of people’s opinions.
-All Likert scales also include a mid-point e.g neither agree nor disagree, for those who are neutral on the subject matter.
-It was developed in 1932 by the social psychologist Rensis Likert.
+All Likert scale survey questions also include a mid-point for those who are neutral on the subject matter.

 We can all agree that there’s no single question that designates someone as politically liberal or conservative.
-Political affiliation is complicated—a person who is liberal on matters of health care could be conservative on questions of international aid.
+Political affiliation is complicated—a person who's liberal on matters of health care could be conservative on questions of international aid.

-So instead of asking one question, you measure how much people agree or disagree with various statements about political policy with a rating scale.
-Then when you combine or average a person’s responses, you get a more accurate measure of their liberal or conservative opinions.
+So instead of asking one question, you measure how much people agree or disagree with various statements about political policy with a Likert rating scale .
+Then when you combine or average a person’s responses, you get a more accurate measure of their opinions.
+Let’s jump into how to create a Likert scale survey and what to do with your results.

-Okay, so how do you craft a Likert scale that gets you results?
+Okay, so how do you craft a Likert scale survey that gets you results?
 That’s the hardest part.
-But not to fear, these 4 steps will help you get it right:
+Don’t fret—these four steps will help you get it right.

 Determine what the Likert Scale should measure